miromanestar/LomaGeology/README.md

 - October 24: A report of your findings in the previous weeks.

 - October 31: An improved report.
 This report will be submitted to LLU so we can get their feedback.
 According to their feedback we’re going to plan for next month.

+## Reports
+- October 17, 2022
+    - Clean up the data to include only the major elements
+    - Possibly run K-means on that cleaned up data
+    - (Maybe) Create a map of the major elements using GIS data?